MKanko/nexus/build_notes.md

 Nexus

-Basic CRM contacts app for users to manage contacts, companys, schedules, and tasks.
+Basic CRM contacts app for users to manage contacts, companies, schedules, and tasks.

 ______________________________________________________________________________________________